Crews battle two-alarm residential fire on Spring Street in New Haven

 NEW HAVEN, Conn.
-(WTNH) — Multiple emergency crews responded to a fire Saturday morning in New Haven.
+(WTNH) — Multiple emergency crews responded to a fire at a home in New Haven Sunday morning.

-The two-alarm fire was reported near 7:45 a.m. at a residential home on Spring Street near Cedar Street and Edgar Street — a few blocks away from New Haven Union Station.
+The two-alarm fire was reported near 7:45 a.m. at a residence on Spring Street near Cedar Street and Edgar Street — a few blocks away from New Haven Union Station.

 The New Haven Fire Department responded to the scene.